This post is sponsored by Lowe’s Home Improvement

 With three little girls, we desperately needed more storage, so we chose a vanity with six drawers and two large cabinets.
 I fell in love with the Audrey vanity at Lowe’s because of the gorgeous (and timeless) Carrara marble top and the incredible storage features.
 (It’s sold out in white right now, but there’s a beautiful gray available!)

-While I could have used the silver knobs that came with this vanity, I wanted to add to the luxurious contrast of the space, so I upgraded to beautiful brass knobs that coordinated with the faucets.
+While I could have used the silver knobs that came with this vanity, I wanted to add to the luxurious contrast of the space, so I upgraded to beautiful brass knobs that coordinated with the faucets and brass door knob.
 It’s such a classic look!

 I love that they can store so much in these beautiful frameless mirrored medicine cabinets.
 Between the vanity, medicine cabinets, and the new shower niche, we finally have some storage space for bottles!